Thomas Starzl: Education

 He attended Westminster College in Fulton, Missouri, where he earned a Bachelor of Science degree in biology.
 Starzl attended Northwestern University Medical School in Chicago, where in 1950 he received a Master of Science degree in anatomy and in 1952 earned both a Ph.D. in neurophysiology and an M.D. with distinction.
 While attending medical school, he established a long friendship with Professor Loyal Davis, MD, a neurosurgeon (whose wife Edith Luckett Davis' daughter from her first marriage was Nancy Reagan).

 Starzl spent an extra year at medical school, using the additional time to complete a doctorate in neurophysiology, in 1952.
 He wrote a seminal paper describing a technique to record the electrical responses of deep brain structures to sensory stimuli such as a flash of light or a loud sound.
 The paper is highly cited, having been referenced in 384 articles by January 2019.

 In 1959, he gained a Markle scholarship.

 After obtaining his medical degree, Starzl trained in surgery at Johns Hopkins Hospital in Baltimore and Jackson Memorial Hospital in Miami.
 At both places, he conducted lab and animal research, showing a keen interest in liver biology.

 Career

-Starzl was a surgeon and researcher in the then nascent field of organ transplantation at the University of Colorado from 1962 until his move to the University of Pittsburgh in 1981.
+Starzl was a surgeon and researcher in the then nascent field of organ transplantation at University of Colorado Health Sciences Center from 1962 until his move to University of Pittsburgh School of Medicine in 1981.

 The Institute for Scientific Information released information in 1999 that documented that his work had been cited more than any other researcher in the world.
 Between 1981 and June 1998, he was cited 26,456 times.

 His autobiographical memoir, The Puzzle People, was named by The Wall Street Journal as the third best book on doctors' lives and was written in three months.

 Starzl's most notable accomplishments include: